The Painter's Passport: Foundation & First Brushstrokes

 Prerequisite: Painting I & II

-Fall • Spring
+Fall • Summer

-Prerequisite: Painting I, II & III or Instructor Permission
+Prerequisite: Painting I, II or Instructor Permission